 "Yoga is the journey of the self, through the self, to the self" The Bhagavad Gita" r

 I am Catriona, a teacher of Hatha and Pregnancy Yoga, and a mother of four.
-I have been practicing Yoga for the best part of 20 years now, and teach Yoga from my beautiful private Garden Studio in Strawberry Hill.
+I have been practicing Yoga for 20 years, and teach Hatha Yoga from my beautiful private Garden Studio in Strawberry Hill.

 Why Yoga?
 Over the years, I have had many different motivations for practicing Yoga.
-In my years working in Financial Services I found it helped on a physical level, relieving the aches and pains of sitting in front of a computer all day.
+In my years working in Financial Services I found it helped on a physical level, relieving the aches and pains of sitting at a desk all day.
 During my pregnancies I discovered the deep relaxation and restorative benefits of Yoga.
 Post pregnancy, it was about gently bringing strength back to my body, and giving myself permission to rest.
 There was also the fun and camaraderie of Mum & Baby Yoga.

 However, it was in dealing with the shock of my daughter’s bone cancer diagnosis (she was just 7), and the subsequent gruelling surgeries, that some of the most profound benefits of my sustained yoga practice became apparent, helping me to manage my health, mental and emotional state and be strong for my daughter through the hard times.